'The Diplomat' Season 3: Everything We Know

 What has the cast and crew said about 'The Diplomat' season 3?

-Speaking to Tudum for The Diplomat's season 3 renewal, creator Debora Cahn gave a very cryptic tease of what Kate will face in the upcoming season.
+Speaking to Netflix's Tudum for The Diplomat's season 3 renewal, creator Debora Cahn gave a very cryptic tease of what Kate will face in the upcoming season.
 "Season 3 flips the chessboard," she told the outlet.
-"In Season 3, Kate lives the particular nightmare that is getting what you want."
+"In season 3, Kate lives the particular nightmare that is getting what you want."

 In a Rolling Stone interview, Keri Russell shared her excitement for the new season.
 "I’ve already read everything of season 3," she told the outlet.
 "It’s so good in the way I want things to be good, and I just can’t believe that it’s still getting better."

-Speaking with Harper's Bazaar, Russell also noted the possible dilemmas Kate might face as she's forced to step into the public eye.
+The star also noted the possible dilemmas Kate might face as she's forced to step into the public eye in an interview with Harper's Bazaar.

 "What I’m not as interested in is the person who gets to become Vice President, has perfect hair, and gives perfect speeches," she told the outlet.
 "I like the girl who was devastated about the failure of Afghanistan, who can’t keep her clothes clean before going into the Oval Office, and who has a messy, passionate, sexy relationship with this nut job, mess of a husband.
 That is who I’m interested in, and those are the stories I want to tell.
 Introducing someone like Janney and everything she embodies to the show only creates better problems, which is good for the story."